ORNL-MDF/3DThesis/README.md

 3dThesis is distributed under an [open source 3-clause BSD license](LICENSE).

+## Build
+3dThesis uses `make` to build.
+Options inside the `makefile` can be changed as needed for the local hardware.
+Run `make` from the commandline in order to build 3dThesis.

+## Run
+By default, 3dThesis will be built within `./build/application`.
+The input files described below can be modified as needed and then 3dThesis can be run on the commandline: `./build/application/3dThesis`

 ## Inputs
 This section shows how to create a custom simulation with all tunable parameters.
 If a necessary keyword is not included, often the program will default to values found in the test case.
 Note when editing files, it is important to begin each group with a brace `{`, as well as close each group `}` as in the example files.